 Participants walk at their own risk.
+Please take care at Lestithia Well as some trees have fallen.
 All children under 16 must be accompanied by an adult.
-Dogs on leads are welcome.
-If you take photographs of other people's property on the walk please respect their privacy and keep them for your personal use - don't put them on Facebook or into the public domain.
+NO Dogs as the walk is unsuitable for them.
+If you take photographs of other people's property on the walk please respect their privacy and keep them for your personal use - don't put them on social media or into the public domain.

 Please wear sun cream, suitable clothing and stout shoes as some of the paths can be muddy, especially where crossing the stream.
+If you take regular medication ensure you've got it with you.